5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 Kennedy said his hope at the outset was to have no officer suicides that year.

-Instead, by the end of 2018, five Chicago police officers had died at their own hand.
+Instead, by the end of 2018, five Chicago police officers had killed themselves.

-And what really stood out to him was this: Three of the officers took their own lives while on duty or on police property.
+And what really stood out to him was that three of the officers took their own lives while on duty or on police property.

 "Most departments, including Chicago, each year, you do have whatever number of officers who will commit suicide, but normally that happens off duty," Kennedy said.
 "In my almost 29 years, I cannot remember the last time we had an officer commit suicide on duty."

 Kennedy became the ranking officer in the department's Employee Assistance Program in October 2018.
-He said he's noticed a big change in the number of officers seeking help, and he isn't sure it's fair to blame the job of policing for the high number of officer suicides.
+He said he has noticed a big change in the number of officers seeking help, and he isn't sure it's fair to blame the job of policing for the high number of officer suicides.

 "I don't feel it's a sign. ...
 Officers are just people like anyone else.
 It's going to happen," Kennedy said.
-"There are so many different variables that happen in a personal life, that can add to that situation of feeling overwhelmed."
+"There are so many different variables that happen in a personal life that can add to that situation of feeling overwhelmed."

 "This job killed me"